 never having enough.

 The unimaginable length of our shared suffering of rebirth makes our closeness inevitable.
 This is also community.
 All beings have suffered together and, as her poem turns to witness, it is when many beings come together to meditate, in their individual experiences of the path out of suffering, that an entirely different sort of community arises.
-Just as the wheel of Dhamma is the wheel of ignorance spinning against the stream, those who were once tied to each other through repeated acts of negative entanglement rejoice in the companionship that supports each step towards a liberated mind:
+Just as the wheel of Dhamma is spinning against the wheel of ignorance, those who were once tied to each other through repeated acts of negative entanglement rejoice in the companionship of a Dhamma life, one that supports each step towards a liberated mind:

 When I look at the disciples assembled together,

 energetic, resolute, always making an effort,

 I see that this is how Buddhas are rightly worshipped.iv